 So let’s take a look at an 4-Bit carry-ripple-adder (of course the 8-Bit one would have 16 inputs and 8 adders in total, but this is enough to show you the functionality):

 Try it here: https://simulator.io/board/JIxRlrtGhm/1 (pre-made example)

 A good thing about this circuit is, that it’s simple to build and easy to understand.
 The relatively slow calculation is one negative side effect.

 By the way I built this adder in LBP a while ago.
 Here’s a quick demo of how full-adders and the carry-ripple adder works:

 The idea behind this method is, that you don’t have to wait for the results to pass through all the adders, before you can calculate your final result.
 I guess it might not be that dramatic in the example shown above, because we only have two 4-Bit numbers.
 But what if you have two 32-Bit numbers?
 (Hint: it get’s really slow, especially when the carry has to travel through all the adders)

 So in the carry-lookahead adder we determine whether a bit is being carried out or not after a specific position and then we can calculate different parts of the numbers at once.
 For example if there are two 4-Bit numbers put into the adder we determine wether the last two bits will generate a carry-out and then use this information to calculate the sum of the first two bits simultaneously with the sum of the last two bits and output all the results.
 That’s why this adder is also sometimes referred to as a ‘parallel-adder’ or ‘PA with lookahead’.

 The following block diagram shows the ALU and it’s in- and outputs.
-Also it shows the clock.
-I decided to go with the carry-ripple adder, simply because it’s the easiest to implement and to build and I don’t care about performance too much in this case, it won’t be very good anyways and I’ll take a look at some techniques to improve the performance in the last part of the series.
+I decided to go with the carry-ripple adder, simply because it’s easy to implement and build and I don’t care about performance too much in this case, because it won’t be very good anyways and I’ll take a look at some techniques to improve the performance in the last part of the series.

 However, here’s the ALU in all its glory: